mesn1985/VirtualBoxDetectionTestingEnviroment/CalderaSetup.md

    ```bash
    nohup python3 server.py --insecure &
    ```
+   _The insecure options means that the default configuration file is used, which i not recommend for other the experiment (Meaning you should create a proper configuration file while not learning)_
 5. Wait for a while, and print out the contents of the file `nohup.out` using the command:
    ```bash
    cat nohup.out